googlearchive/appengine-php-wordpress-starter-project/README.md

 1. Install the [PHP SDK for Google App Engine](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_PHP)
 2. Install [MySQL](http://dev.mysql.com/downloads/)
-3. [Sign up](http://cloud.google.com/console) for a Google Cloud Platform project, and set up a Cloud SQL instance, as described [here](https://developers.google.com/cloud-sql/docs/instances).
+3. [Sign up](http://cloud.google.com/console) for a Google Cloud Platform project, and set up a Cloud SQL instance, as described [here](https://developers.google.com/cloud-sql/docs/instances), and a Cloud Storage bucket, as described [here](https://developers.google.com/storage/docs/signup).
+You'll want to name your Cloud SQL instance "wordpress" to match the config files provided here.

-**Note: You'll want to name your Cloud SQL instance "wordpress" to match the config files provided here.
+4. Visit your project in the
-Also, installing the PHP SDK for App Engine will prompt you to install Python 2.7 if you don't have it already.**
+[Google Cloud Console](http://cloud.google.com/console), going to the App Engine section's **Application Settings** area, and make a note of the **Service Account Name** for your application, which has an e-mail address (e.g. `<PROJECT_ID>@appspot.gserviceaccount.com`).
+Then, visit the Cloud Storage section of your project, select the checkbox next to the bucket you created in step 3, click **Bucket Permissions**, and add your Service Account Name as a **User** account that has **Writer** permission.

 ## Cloning and setup